 4. Emirates Palace

-The view of Abu Dhabi Emirates Palace Hotel in the evening.
+The view of Abu Dhabi Emirates Palace Hotel.

-The view of Abu Dhabi Emirates Palace Hotel in the evening.
+The view of Abu Dhabi Emirates Palace Hotel.

 Emirates Palace is a luxury hotel with stunning traditional Arabian elements.
 Even if you’re not staying there, the hotel’s opulent public areas are worth a visit.
 You can stroll around and admire the decor, enjoy a high tea, or even sample a 24-carat gold-flavored cappuccino.